A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models

-where $P_{L M}(x)$ is a local normalized language model whose parameters are frozen during training, and $E_{\theta}(x)$ is an energy function that is aimed to steer the joint model $P_{\theta}(x)$ to get close to the desired data distribution.
+where $P_{L M}(x)$ is a local normalized language model whose parameters are frozen during training, and $E_{\theta}(x)$ is an energy function that is aimed at steering the joint model $P_{\theta}(x)$ towards the desired data distribution.
 The Noise Contrastive Estimation (NCE) algorithm is used to train the model to cope with the intractability issue of the energy model.
 Experiments show that the proposed method yields a lower perplexity compared with locally normalized baselines on the task of generating human-like text.
 The use of large-scale PLM makes this method possible, because the quality of the generated text from the joint model relies heavily on the quality of the underlying language model.

 Furthermore, since RL-based methods may lead to the problem of "degeneration" in the sense of producing poor examples that improve the average reward but forgo the coherence and fluency, a distributional approach for controlled text generation~\cite{gdc} was proposed to solve the problem.
 It uses the Energy-based Model (EBM) to represent the point-wise and distributional constraints in one go: